The Americans: Reconstruction to the 21st Century, California Edition

 b. significantly fewer hours than had been the case during slavery.

-c. more hours than had been the case during
+c. more hours than had been the case during slavery.

 d. significantly more hours than the white labor force.